The Golden Goose

 "If there's something that's NOT funny, it's a bunch of over-privileged rich dudes trying to be funny!"

-The princess threw up her arms in despair.
+The Princess threw up her arms in despair.
 As she whirled around, she saw Simpleton with seven people tripping behind him, all attached to one another.
 It was hilarious!
 She laughed and laughed.

-"Your Majesty," said Simpleton with a bow.
-"I do not presume to marry the Princess, as lovely as her laughter may be."
-He tipped his hat to the Princess in the palace window, and she broadly smiled back.
-"Yet I can offer a few of these golden feathers, and with them we can all eat like royalty.
-Let us all share a feast.
+"Yet I am happy to offer you a few of these golden feathers, and with them let us all have a feast.
 Come one and all!"
-He spun around to make the announcement and when he did all seven followers, who had been tugging and pulling with all their might to break free, suddenly came loose!
+He spun around to make the announcement to the crowd.
+When he did, all seven followers, who had been tugging and pulling with all their might to break free, suddenly came loose!
 Springing backward, they collapsed into a heaping pile of arms, legs, and spinning hats.
 The Princess roared with laughter once more.
 Even the King could not hold back a whoop of laughter.